Please ensure Javascript is enabled for purposes of website accessibility

 Man watching the chart of a growth stock selloff on a tablet, checking on stocks

-Finding the right level of portfolio monitoring is the difference between responsible portfolio management and unnecessary stress when a stock that you intended to buy and hold forever experiences inevitable volatility.
+Finding the right level of portfolio monitoring is the difference between responsible portfolio management and unnecessary worry when a stock that you intended to buy and hold forever experiences inevitable volatility.
 So the question becomes, how often should you check on your stocks to ensure that they’re continuing to behave as hoped, that their trend is in the right direction, or that they’re continuing to pay the dividends you expect?

 Like everything in the financial world, the answer depends largely on what kind of investing you’re doing.